-- 1. Power on or restart the computer. - As soon as the computer is powered on, repeatedly press the F10 key until you enter Computer Setup (F10) Utility.
+- 1. Turn on or restart the computer. - As soon as the computer is turned on, repeatedly press the F10 key until you enter Computer Setup (F10) Utility.

-If you do not press F10 at the appropriate time, you must restart the computer, then repeatedly press F10 again to access the utility.
+If you do not press F10 at the appropriate time, you must restart the computer, and then repeatedly press F10 to access the utility.

-- 3. Select Security > Setup Password and then follow the onscreen instructions. - 4.
-Before exiting, select File > Save Changes and Exit.
+- 3. Select Security and then select Setup Password.
+Follow the onscreen instructions. - 4.
+Before exiting, select File and then select Save Changes and Exit.